jmiguelmangas/WEIGHT_TRACKER/README.md

 3. **ViewData**:
    - Allows the user to view the weight records of a selected entity.
    - Automatically updates the displayed data when the selected entity is changed.
+   - Allows the user to compare the weight of two entities in the same graph with different colors.

 4. **ModifyEntity**:
    - Allows the user to modify the name of an existing entity.